sirius073/speech-emotion-detector/README.md

-# 🎧 Speech Emotion Recognition
+# 🎧 Speech Emotion Detector

 This project is a deep learning-based system for recognizing **human emotions from audio** using a hybrid CNN-LSTM-Attention model.
 It supports: